deanwampler/spark-scala-tutorial/README.markdown

 This tutorial is mostly about learning Spark, but I teach you a little Scala as we go.
 If you are more interested in learning just enough Scala for Spark programming, see my new tutorial [Just Enough Scala for Spark](https://github.com/deanwampler/spark-scala-tutorial).

+> **Note:** While the notebook approach is the easiest way to use this tutotial to learn Spark, the IDE and SBT options show details for creating Spark _applications_, i.e., writing executable programs you build and run, as well as examples that use the interactive Spark Shell.

 For more advanced Spark training and for information about Lightbend's _Fast Data Platform_, please visit [lightbend.com/fast-data-platform](http://www.lightbend.com/platform/fast-data-platform).

 ## Acknowledgments